Pennsylvania Fields, Sedbury: Flora

 Mud rush, meadow barley, red fescue, marsh foxtail and the nationally rare bulbous foxtail flourish in the pasture.
 There is a variety of saltmarsh plants such as sea arrowgrass, sea milkwort, sea aster, greater sea-spurrey, and lesser sea-spurrey.
 The rare narrow-leaved marsh dandelions (Taraxacum palustre and T. anglicum) are also recorded.
 Where areas become marshy grassland other species are found.
 The drainage ditches support a separate range of plants.
 The brackish water-crowfoot (Ranunculus baudotii) may be found at the boundaries of some of the fields.

 Fauna

 Redshank and lapwing breed on the site.
+Mallards and Canada Geese are regular visitors, as are local Shelduck and corvids which nest along the limestone cliffs of the valley.
 Several species of damselfly flourish along the draining ditches include the azure damselfly.